 Mixing ratio 4 parts paint to 1 part catalyst

 Full dry 7 days

 Covers Approx. 8 square metres per litre (this does not account for the method of application, absorption of substrate or wastage)

 Shelf life - 12 months from batch date

 - Mix paint well before use and check colour before use.

-- Two Pack Epoxy cannot be applied over a single floor paint as this will attack the existing coating.
+- Two Pack Epoxy can not be applied over a single pack floor enamel/paint as this will attack the existing coating.

-- When applying to pre painted floors ensure existing paint is in good condition and lightly abraded to provide a key for the new coating.
+- When applying to pre painted substrates ensure existing paint is in good condition and lightly abraded to provide a key for the new coating.

 - If applying to bare concrete thin the first coat 20% and this will act as your primer / sealer.
-Then after 13.20-24 hours apply the second coat un thinned.
+Then after 12-24 hours apply the second coat unthinned.

-- Epoxies won’t cure in temperatures below 10 degrees c (slab temperature).
+Epoxies won’t cure in temperatures below 10 degrees c.
 If you can add heat into the area this has to be dry heat NOT gas heat.

-- Like any painted surface when wet is slippery we do offer a non-slip version which is a textured, rough finish.
+Like any painted surface when wet is slippery, we do offer a non slip epoxy which has as aggregate mixed into the paint creating a rough textured finish.

 2. Mixing should take place for 3-5 minutes allow to stand for a minute and repeat.